Con Edison Tests ConnectDER as a Utility Touchpoint for Distributed Energy

 But being able to differentiate solar production from net load will help Con Edison in planning future grid investments to manage the potential voltage disruptions and two-way power flows that could arise as distributed solar rises as a proportion of its overall electricity supply, Skillman said.
 That could prove beneficial for the solar industry as well if it leads to easing interconnection limits to adding more solar.

-Another pilot project underway with NYSERDA will explore integrate ConnectDER’s solar data into its smart meter wireless mesh network, which could supply data to inform real-time distribution grid operations.
+Another pilot project underway with NYSERDA will explore integrating ConnectDER’s solar data into its smart meter wireless mesh network, which could supply data to inform real-time distribution grid operations.
 And the same benefits could apply to monitoring the behind-the-meter batteries, electric vehicle chargers and other DERs that are set to expand dramatically under New York state’s aggressive decarbonization mandates.

-“Using it to install a battery or EV charger is great because that power exits the connector before it hits the customers’ internal breaker panel,” said Skillman.
+“Using it to install a battery or EV charger is great because that power exits the connector before it hits the customer's internal breaker panel,” said Skillman.
 “All that power will be measured by the connector itself, and it allows you to do some interesting things,” from crafting rate programs and incentives for batteries and EV chargers to tracking how they can serve to reduce or replace grid investments.
-"That's where we really get excited from a distribution engineering standpoint."
+"That's where we really get excited from a distribution-engineering standpoint."

 A growing need for utility-customer distributed energy connection